Types of Financial Aid

 The Federal Direct Loan Program is authorized to charge an origination fee for each loan.
 The fee is a percentage of your total amount borrowed and is deducted from your loan before the loan disbursement is sent to Stevenson University.

 The loan fee for loans first disbursed on or after October 1, 2014 and before October 1, 2015 is 1.073 percent.
+The loan fee for loans disbursed on or after October 1, 2015 and before October 1, 2016 is 1.068 percent.
 Loan origination fees are changed on October 1 of each year.

 Interest Rates for Undergraduate Borrowers